top of page

 Member

-Jan Verdée (born in 1986) is employee of Vlaams Steunpunt Vrijwilligerswerk vzw, the Flemish support centre for volunteering, since 2015.
+Jan (born in 1986) is an employee of Vlaams Steunpunt Vrijwilligerswerk vzw, the Flemish support centre for volunteering, since 2015.
 He supports municipalities in their local volunteering policy.
 Another topic that he focuses on in his job are competences and volunteering.
 He is an engaged volunteer.
 He is president of De Zuidpoort, a volunteer organisation that is fighting against poverty, and board member of Youth for Work Innovations vzw, a volunteer organisation that is supporting jobseekers in their jobsearch by bringing them together in workshops.
 He studied history and economics.
-In 2019 he is elected to the CEV board for a 4 year mandate.

 Lena Karnalova